 Commonly when analyzing the cannabis Sativa the main focus is about 60 cannabinoids, but two are the most interesting THC, which is the psychoactive ingredient of Cannabis, and CBD, which is an anti-psychoactive ingredient.
 One type of Cannabis is high in the psychoactive cannabinoid, THC, and low in the anti-psychoactive cannabinoid, CBD.
 This type is popularly known as marijuana.
 Another type is high in CBD and low in THC.
 This type is called industrial hemp.

 So the plant growth more in popularity and it was a real threat to the big industries like tobacco, oil, and paper.
-So 1935 some influence people planned to ban the threat and used, the criminal by marihuana demonized Mexicans as an excuse.
-Sure cannabis is intoxicating but they also forbid hemp with The Marihuana Tax Act in the year 1937.
+So 1935 some mighty people planned to ban the crop instead of capitalizing on it , they give hemp the image of the criminal go to drug.
+Sure cannabis is intoxicating in some way but they also forbid hemp with The Marihuana Tax Act in the year 1937.

 Before the law was enforced there appeared some propaganda movies that demonized the use of marihuana and especially discriminated colored people of our society.
 The media also tried to form an opinion against the use of marihuana.
 But back then not many people now that with marijuana also the hemp plant was meant.
 Movies like ” Reefer Madness” and ” Assasin of youth”